 VPM1002 Tuberculosis Vaccine Description

-The VPM1002 vaccine is a genetically modified BCG vaccine derived from the Mycobacterium Bovis BCG subtype Prague characterized as rBCGÄureC::Hly+.
+The VPM1002 vaccine is a genetically modified recombinant BCG vaccine derived from the Mycobacterium Bovis BCG subtype Prague characterized as rBCGÄureC::Hly+.
 VPM1002 contains weakened tuberculosis (TB)-like bacteria.
 These are genetically modified in such a way that immune cells can better recognize them.
+BCG vaccination activates the human immune system against viral infection, reducing the risk of severe disease progression and thus lowering the death rate.
+VPM1002 has been created in response and investigated for preventing pulmonary TB in newborns and TB recurrence in adults through post-exposure immunization.

-According to further studies, vaccination with BCG also increases the animals' resistance to other viruses (e.g., herpes type 1 and 2).
-Apparently, vaccination with BCG also activates the immune system against viral infection.
-In this way, the vaccine reduces the risk of severe disease progression and thus lowers the death rate.
+According to previous studies, vaccination with BCG also increases animal resistance to other viruses (e.g., herpes type 1 and 2).